jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">Here we see an integer form of magic number, a result of doing fast multiplication and division here rather than fast power and root extraction.</div>
+<div style="margin-top: -150px; text-align: left;">Here we see an integer form of our magic numbers, a result of doing fast multiplication and division here rather than fast power and root extraction.</div>
 @snapend

 @snap[midpoint span-60 text-05]